 Manifest Rye Whiskey takes a classic approach to a uniquely American spirit.
-Using the best organic North American grains from a co-op of farms we combine rye with hard red spring wheat to result in a slightly softened approach to Rye Whiskey.
+Using the best organic North American grains from a co-op of farm, we combine rye with hard red spring wheat to result in a slightly softened approach to Rye Whiskey.

-Each batch is mashed, fermented, distilled, aged and bottled at our distillery in downtown Jacksonville, FL.
-We use all American made equipment for our production and each bottle is aged in American grown White Oak barrels that are coopered and charred in Avon, MN.
+Each batch is mashed, fermented, distilled, aged and bottled at our distillery in Downtown Jacksonville, FL.
+We use all American-made equipment for our production and each bottle is aged in American-grown White Oak barrels that are coopered and charred in Avon, MN.

 Our Rye is currently aging in a combination of 30 and 53 gallon barrels and is bottled at 100 proof.
 The higher bottle proof and addition of wheat to the mash bill makes the perfect Manhattan.
 If you're feeling froggy, try it in a Boulevardier.